-The Part List menu lists all parts that were selected when you opened the editor, and lets you select which part should be active for editing.
+• The Part List menu lists all parts that were selected when you opened the editor, and lets you select which part should be active for editing.
 When you select a part from the list, it is automatically made active and centered in the display.

-- Note that it is also possible to activate a part by clicking on it with the Arrow tool. - The button "Edit Active Part Only", lets you restrict editing operations to the active part only.
+- Note that it is also possible to activate a part by using the arrow tool and clicking on it. - The button "Edit Active Part Only", lets you restrict editing operations to the active part only.